Saving Lives on the Thames

 Every day, our lifeboat crews take part in a different kind of race.
 A race against time.
 Not for personal pride or victory.
 But to save lives.
 And it’s the training and preparation that the RNLI Thames lifeboat crews put in that means they are ready 24 hours a day, 365 days a year.

 This comes at a cost.
-Training exercises and courses need to be funded.
+Vital running costs need to be funded.
 And because we are a charity, we rely on donations to make sure lifeboat crews have the skills and knowledge to save lives.

 Since 2002, Thames lifeboat crews have been casting a watchful eye on The Boat Race, helping spectators to stay safe as they cheer on the men and women in different shades of blue.
 You might not have noticed the orange lifeboats among the race flotilla before.
 You might not even know that there are lifeboats on the Thames at all.
 Until you need them.
 Until you are in the water, struggling to swim, and in desperate need of rescue.